varsha1206/Covid-Data-Exploratory-Analysis/README.md

 In this Data Exploratory Analysis of a COVID-19 dataset (collected on Sept 13,2021), we will be looking at different queries to gain as much insight as possible and work our way through the numbers.

 This is my first EDA project, so I decided to follow a tutorial to see how exactly data analysis works and basically learn to think like an analyst.
-To be very honest, when I viewed the dataset at first, I was over-whelmed by its size and te amount of data available.
+To be very honest, when I viewed the dataset at first, I was over-whelmed by its size and the amount of data available.
 But the tutorial helped me resize, exclude unncessary information and realise what exactly a data analyst must be able to do for starters.

 This tutorial is by [Alex The Analyst](https://www.youtube.com/channel/UC7cs8q-gJRlGwj4A8OmCmXg), he also has many more videos that may help aspiring data analysts, so I urge you to check him out.
 And as for the tutorial we are currently talking about, you'll find it [here](https://www.youtube.com/watch?v=qfyynHBFOsM&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f&index=2&ab_channel=AlexTheAnalyst)